Lactose Intolerant? How to Know If You Are

 The most common tests are:

 How does the lab perform the test?
 First, blood is drawn to measure initial glycemia levels.
-Then an overload of lactose is given, 50 grams every 30 minutes for 2 hours (4 doses).
+Then an overload of lactose is given: 50 grams every 30 minutes for 2 hours (4 doses).
 After that, blood is drawn again to measure glucose.

 If the measurements are the same, there is something wrong with lactase.
-However, this test is not very specific, since there are other disorders that can alter glycaemia, like diabetes mellitus.
+However, this test is not very specific.
+There are other disorders that can alter glycemia.
+An example is diabetes mellitus.

 When the small bowel can’t digest milk sugar, it moves into the large bowel.
 The bacteria present there use it as food and produce hydrogen.
-Therefore, if your breath has a good amount of hydrogen, it is probably due to a problem digesting lactose.
+Therefore, if your breath has a good amount of hydrogen, maybe it’s due to a problem digesting lactose.

-Read this, too: 5 Food Habits That Can Ruin Your Face
+Read this too: 5 Food Habits That Can Ruin Your Face

 This test is mostly for small children.
 Because of their young age, other studies can be risky or impractical.
 It detects lactic and other fatty acids in the stool.
 Its presence is the result of lactose fermented by bacteria in the colon.